gregberns/gregberns.github.io/code/index.md

 To deal with this, the implementation had to deal with not one, but three different BI4 APIs/SDKs, and provide a single interface back to the InfoBurst Platform.
 This meant the code needed to work with a REST API, a SOAP SDK, and a 'Fat Client' SDK.
-Each one needed to be tied together, so the calls from the InfoBurst platform were seamless.</p>
+Each one needed to be tied together, so the calls from the InfoBurst platform were seamless.

-Once implemented, the new interface was deployed at client sites, and provided significant performance improvements, and is now utilized at a majority of InfoBurst sites.</p>
+Once implemented, the new interface was deployed at client sites, and provided significant performance improvements, and is now utilized at a majority of InfoBurst sites.

 ####BI 4.1 Java SDK Challenges
 InfoBurst is a .NET application, and when BI4.0 was released, the only interface available was a Java SDK.
 Of course, there is no easy way to interface between a .NET and Java application.
-If we could solve this problem, we could provide our customers with a solution and help us get new customers durring a time of great demand.</p>
+If we could solve this problem, we could provide our customers with a solution and help us get new customers durring a time of great demand.

-Before solving this problem, we had to convert 5,000 lines of VB.NET code into Java code, to ensure we could achieve what was needed through the Java SDK.</p>
+Before solving this problem, we had to convert 5,000 lines of VB.NET code into Java code, to ensure we could achieve what was needed through the Java SDK.

 Once we knew the functions we needed were possible, we needed to build a 'Bridge' between the .NET and Java processes.
 To do this, a new Java process was started, which started a SOAP API.
 From there, the .NET application could start a SOAP client and send messages to the Java 'server'.
-Once the processing was complete on the .NET side, it needed to tell the Java server to shut down and kill its own process.</p>
+Once the processing was complete on the .NET side, it needed to tell the Java server to shut down and kill its own process.

 This was quite challenging to get working, but it allowed us to get 'ahead of the curve', and release a version of InfoBurst that supported BI4.0 almost a year and a half before the new API was released.